 However, there are challenges.
 Long-standing and respected additive industry expert, Kerry Stevenson (also known as General Fabb), recently outlined some challenges in his post titled “Could 3D Printing Really Transform Logistics?”
 For Ivaldi Group, the answer is a resounding “YES.”
 Here are the issues he covered and our take on them:

-With every disruption there exists an opportunity to challenge not just the status quo, but also the status future: how will the new state of things affect the world?
-As manufacturers and service providers of that promising future we have a responsibility.
+With every disruption, there exists an opportunity to challenge not just the status quo but also the future.
+How will the new state of things affect the world?
+As manufacturers and service providers of that promising future, we have a responsibility.

 We take that responsibility seriously.
 At Ivaldi Group, we believe it is possible to simplify the logistics system in the maritime industry.
-We believe it is possible to do this in a way that is positive both for people, planet and profit.
-And we are determined to seek solutions and opportunities to do so.
+We believe it is possible to do this in a way that is positive for people, planet and profit.
+We are determined to seek solutions and opportunities to do so.